Law - GDL

 You’ll graduate with a reputable qualification that is highly regarded by employers in the legal profession.
 You’ll have a thorough knowledge base and proven practical skills.This will set you up for success in your further training.
 And it can give you a competitive edge on the jobs market or in a pupillage.
 Take a look at our Routes to Legal Qualification page, that show you the paths into a legal career.

-You’ll also be supported to apply for funding for the Bar - and every year some of our students are awarded the prestigious Inns of Court scholarships.
-And many Oxford Brookes students secure pupillages in leading firms like Quadrant Chambers, 4 Pump Court and XXIV Old Buildings.
+You’ll also be supported to apply for funding for the Bar - and every year some of our students are awarded the prestigious Inns of Court scholarships, and many Oxford Brookes students secure pupillages in leading firms like Quadrant Chambers, 4 Pump Court and XXIV Old Buildings.

 Student profiles